Go Backpacking

 Paragliding

-The bus ticket is only a few dollars (from Terminal del Norte at the Caribe metro stop).
+The bus ticket costs only a few dollars (from Terminal del Norte, near the Caribe metro stop).
 A 15-minute flight with a company like Paragliding Medellin will run you 160,000 pesos ($42).

 Pablo Escobar Tour